CyberT33N/android-cheat-sheet/README.md

 <br><br>

 d) Open Magisk app
-- It will ask for re-flash > Click direct installation -> Reboot Button
+- It will ask for re-flash (If not open magisk app and click install at magisk icon) > Click direct installation -> Reboot Button

 <br><br>